Heaton Norris: In popular culture

 In the 1990s BBC television series The Mrs Merton Show, and its spin-off sitcom, Mrs Merton and Malcolm (1999), the title character, Mrs Merton, played by Greater Manchester native Caroline Aherne, often refers to living in Heaton Norris.
 The latter series was set in the area.

 Another BBC comedy series, Early Doors, principally written by and starring Aherne's collaborator Craig Cash (also a former Heaton Norris resident), revolved around a failing pub, which by inference and local references was also in Heaton Norris.
-The pub was set in The Grapes, situated in Stockport, and based on the Three Crowns in Heaton Norris.
+The pub was set in The Grapes, Stockport, and based on the Three Crowns in Heaton Norris.

-Some of the scenes for the BBC1 comedy drama Sunshine, starring Steve Coogan, Bernard Hill, Craig Cash and Phil Mealey, were filmed in the Nursery Inn, a local pub.
+Some of the scenes for the BBC One comedy drama Sunshine, starring Steve Coogan, Bernard Hill, Craig Cash and Phil Mealey, were filmed in the Nursery Inn, a local pub.
 Part of an advert for Paddy Power starring Rhodri Giggs was also filmed in Heaton Norris Park.